 HR can run excellent programs and still deliver a frustrating experience if everything around those programs pulls in different directions.

 Fixing this requires coordination.
-HR, IT, facilities, collaboration teams, and leadership all touching the same moments, with shared accountability for how work feels, not just whether a process completed.
+HR, IT, facilities, collaboration teams, and leadership all touch the same moments, with shared accountability for how work feels, not just whether a process is completed.

 When employee experience and HCM act as the backbone, and workplace experience management shows up inside real workflows, things change.
 Friction drops.
 Trust rises.
 Managers stop carrying the whole burden.
 Employees stop routing around the system just to get through the day.